Thinking of Remodeling? How to Avoid Getting Burned

 Kitchen contractor.JPG

-Before reaching out to anyone, spend some time looking at photos of finished projects from your top contenders.
+Before contacting anyone, look at photos of finished projects from your top contenders.
 Do you like what you see?

-If you are looking for an edgy new kitchen, you wouldn’t want to pick a company with images of conservative cabinetry, flooring, etc. On the contrary, if you are looking for a more conservative or traditional appeal, the opposite would apply.
+If you are looking for a new, trendy kitchen, you wouldn’t want to pick a company with images of traditional cabinetry, flooring, etc.

 Never Go with the Lowest Bid